Lava Flow |

 For on location, the spectacle Neuwirth is telling about, is utterly normal: a cyclic programme, an event that is being repeated every few minutes.
 But lava flow is much more than a documentary of an active Icelandic volcano.
 It is at the same time an absolutely unpretentious contemplation on the state of the world: a work on pre- or post-Anthtropocene, a study on the absence of so-called homo sapiens, a report from beyond and before human colonisation of the earth.
 Hence, the volcanic motif carries mythic overtones, and, as it were, a «psychedelic» iconography.
 The same is true of the ambient soundtrack of Neuwirth’s longtime companion Christian Fennesz, who, as before, weaves Neuwirth’s field recordings, gathered on location, into his compositions.
 Something «cosmic», in the double sense of the word, lingers in these seemingly extraterrestrial images, with the music taking measure at the meditative outposts of the 1970s Krautrock scene.

-In any case the sensory power of this film is tangible, with the images entering a veritable state of jittering when the lava’s heat rises up in the cold air.
+In any case the sensory power of this film is tangible, with the images entering a veritable state of jittering when the lava’s heat rises in the cold air.
 And despite all the seeming simplicity of the concept, lava flow is not shy for riddles, mysteries, even optical illusions.
 Are we looking from afar at these landscapes or are we up close?
 Is the frame speed reduced?
-Or are volcanic eruptions in fact looking like slow motion events?
-Those who know to tell things in utmost clarity and simplicity should hardly need worry about the complex outcomes of their work.
+Or are volcanic eruptions in fact looking like slow-motion events?
+Those who know how to tell things with utmost clarity and simplicity should hardly need worry about the complex outcomes of their work.

 Stefan Grissemann